New to ADSS? Open an

 How much do I need to fund my account (what is the minimum amount?)

-There is no minimum amount to deposit with ADSS in the UK.
+The minimum amount required with ADSS in the UK is £65.

 How old do I need to be to trade with ADSS?